Working Papers

 High-Skilled Migration from Myanmar: Responses to Signals of Political and Economic Stabilization

-Yashodhan Ghorpade, Muhammad Saad Imtiaz and Theingie Han
+Yashodhan Ghorpade, Muhammad Saad Imtiaz, Theingie Han

 In recent years Myanmar has witnessed considerable economic and political instability, leading many young people, particularly the higher-skilled, to consider migrating abroad for improved prospects. […]